ecranford/TCPexamples/lisp-py-example/README.md

 To run this

 - first open a terminal window and run `python server.py`
+    (you should see a blank line, and blinking cursor, indicating the server is up and awaiting input)

 - then in a Lisp listener load `client.lisp` and call `(run)`
+    (the client will run once; you can run the client again by typing `(run)` again)

+To exit
+- exit `client.lisp` by typing '(exit)' and press 'return'
+- exit `server.py` by pressing 'ctrl-c'

 The server code requires Python version 3.7 or later.
-The Lisp code has only be tested in SBCL version 2.1.10, but should run in any recent, modern Common Lisp implementation that supports `usocket`.
+The Lisp code has only been tested in SBCL version 2.1.10, but should run in any recent, modern Common Lisp implementation that supports `usocket` (e.g., CCL).

+Requirements:
+Python version 3.7 or later and 'socketserver', 'json', and 'math' packages
+Common Lisp (e.g., SBCL or CCL) and Quiklisp installed